 After downloading & extracting the ZIP Folder, you will get the SSL Certificate, intermediate certificate (CA Bundle), and the root certificate from your CA. Open these files with a text editor and copy the contents of each certificate into a separate text (.txt) file.

-Depending on your system setup, you will need to add the intermediate & root certificates in one of three locations: Certificate Database, File System, or a Different PSE.
+Depending on your system setup, you must add the intermediate & root certificates in one of three locations: Certificate Database, File System, or a Different PSE.

 These steps will enable you to add intermediate and root certificates to your SAP system, completing the SSL Certificate installation process.

-Congratulations, your SSL certificate is now installed on your SAP system.
+Congratulations!
+Your SSL certificate has been installed on your SAP system.

-It is advisable to run a diagnostic test on your SSL installation once the installation is completed in SAP, as some SSL errors or vulnerabilities may still exist.
+It is advisable to run a diagnostic test on your SSL installation once it is completed in SAP, as some SSL errors or vulnerabilities may still exist.
 We recommend using our SSL Checker tool to review the proper SSL certificate Installation.